Understanding Categories of Shapes Worksheets

-- A ton of shapes to name, color, and identify the dimensions of
+- Guided Lesson - A ton of shapes to name, color, and identify the dimensions of them.

 - Matching Worksheet - Match the shape to it's name.